brianzinn/xmachina/README.md

 const machina = createMachina(LightState.On)
   .addState(LightState.On, {
+    description: 'turn off light switch',
     edge: LightTransition.TurnOff,
-    nextState: LightState.Off,
+    nextState: LightState.Off
-    description: 'turn off light switch'
   })
   .addState(LightState.Off, {
+    description: 'turn on light switch'
     edge: LightTransition.TurnOn,
-    nextState: LightState.On,
+    nextState: LightState.On
-    description: 'turn on light switch'
   })
   .build();

-// before starting you can register for events in a strongly typed manner.
+// before calling start() you can register for notifications (you can register 'after' start(), but will miss events from before you subscribe) machina.subscribe((eventData) => console.log(`received: ${eventData.event} -> ${eventData.value.new}`));
-// subscribe to ALL events
-const observeEveryting = machina.subscribe((eventData) => console.log(`all: ${eventData.}`, eventData));
-// there are optional subscribe parameters machina.subscribe((eventData) => console.log(`received: ${eventData.event} -> ${eventData.value.new}`));
+// there are optional subscribe parameters that are strongly typed to State/Transition machina.subscribe((eventData) => console.log(`single: ${eventData.event} -> ${eventData.value.new}`), NotificationType.StateEnter, LightState.On);
-// you can filter the subscriptions you will receive by state/transition only and optionally by a single value. machina.subscribe((eventData) => console.log(`single: ${eventData.event} -> ${eventData.value.new}`), NotificationType.StateEnter, LightState.On);
 machina.start();
 // all: StateEnter -> On